-Best Bluetooth Speaker Buying Guide: Welcome to TechRadar's round-up of the best Bluetooth speakers you can buy in 2017.
+Best Bluetooth Speakers Buying Guide: Welcome to TechRadar's round-up of the Bluetooth speakers you can buy in 2018.

 How to pick out the best Bluetooth speaker

-Some common features that people search for are water-resistance (and water-proofed speakers), voice calling and device charging, a feature that allows you to plug your phone or tablet into the speaker to siphon off a bit of juice when it's running a bit low.
+On the features side, common requests include water-resistance (and water-proof speakers), voice calling and device charging - a feature that allows you to plug your phone or tablet into the speaker to siphon off a bit of juice when it's running a bit low.
+Some of the best speakers (like the UE Boom 2) now include all three!

 Another good way to narrow down your search is to select a speaker based on the activity you're going to do with it.
 A great travel speaker might not have the exact same attributes as the best home listening speaker, for example.